arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 </div>

---{{0}}--
-I'm going to give you a few minutes to try this on your own.
-There will be a comment in the chat for you to "like" when you are done, and when we have a quorum, we will complete the query together.

 <details>
 <summary style = "margin-bottom: 1rem;">*Going through these slides on your own?
 Click here to reveal an answer once you're done!*</summary>